 In other words, if any members of your team work from home some or all of the time, or from any place that's separate from you, then you're part of a remote workforce – and managing those team members' output and progression is remote workforce management.

+The employee experience has changed radically in recent years.
 The Pew Research Center found that 70% of workers were fulfilling their duties remotely in December 2020, compared to just 20% the year earlier.
 Thanks to today's internet infrastructure, US workers can work just as well from home, and can save an average of 54 minutes per day of commute time in the bargain.
 It's an attractive proposition.

 With the correct technology and practices, a remote workforce is just as effective as an on-premise workforce.
 In fact, some studies have found that it may be even better – one academic survey of more than 30,000 workers logged monthly responses for a period from May 2020 until March 2021, and found that 40% of respondents reported greater productivity working remotely than at the office, with only 15% saying they were less productive after the switch.